grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 [//]: # (### Running back to the main channel in pursuit)

-"OK Sir Trelew," Percy said, "it's all on you now my new fuckin' friend.
+"OK Sir Piero," Percy said, "it's all on you now my new fuckin' friend.
 Can you get us back to the main channel?"

 "Yes yes.
 You think this is the first pursuit I have done through Stilt City?
 I have a few tricks up my suit sleeves."

 Calling commands down to the control room, he completed backing the _Prospect_ into the turnaround bay, and then pushed out into the channel.
 They got a good view of the sub with the ram as they passed.
 Black-uniformed crew were running back and forth on the deck with two-meter pry bars, pushing detritus from the platform off the deck.
 The channel was too narrow for a ship that size to turn around.
 If they could get unstuck, they would still have to maneuver into the turnaround bay before they could begin to follow the _Prospect_ and the _Gnat_.

-Once Sir Trelew had the _Prospect_ out in the channel, he put on as much speed as he thought they could without adding to the swamping of the structures along the channel and without risking accidentally driving into one of those structures.
+Once Sir Piero had the _Prospect_ out in the channel, he put on as much speed as he thought they could without adding to the swamping of the structures along the channel and without risking accidentally driving into one of those structures.
 Behind them Percy could see the _Grackle_ was already freeing itself from its stuck position and maneuvering backwards towards the turnaround bay.

 With the _Prospect_ successfully underway, Hemi climbed up to the bridge to consult with Captain Percy.